Census

 in the case study Town

-of Portstewart [1901 to 1911] and, indeed,
+of Portstewart [1901 & 1911]

-other examples.
+and families.
 See also, this example of an Excel

 file of Heads of Families in Draperstown